dbbaskette/imc-vehicle-events/README.md

 ## Architecture Benefits

-The dedicated flattener service architecture provides:
+The simplified fanout architecture with pre-flattened JSON provides:

-- **🚀 Performance**: HDFS writes no longer blocked by accident detection logic
+- **🚀 Zero Transformation Overhead**: No JSON processing or flattening required
+- **⚡ Maximum Performance**: Direct consumption of optimized flat JSON
-- **🔧 Maintainability**: Single flattening implementation eliminates code duplication
+- **🔧 Simplified Maintainability**: Fewer components and processing steps
-- **📝 Clarity**: Contextual field names (e.g., `gps_latitude`, `device_battery_level`) preserve meaning
+- **📊 Database Ready**: Field names match database columns exactly
-- **⚡ Scalability**: Independent scaling of flattener, HDFS sink, and accident processor
+- **📈 Better Scalability**: Independent scaling of HDFS sink and accident processor
-- **🔍 Database Friendly**: Self-documenting column names improve query readability
+- **🔍 Optimized Storage**: HDFS partitioned by date and driver for efficient queries

 The stream manager uses a unified configuration approach with global settings in `config.yml` and stream-specific settings in the `stream-configs/` directory.